Quinnipiac University

 Adviser: Professor Jonathan Blake

-This thesis explores the application of gamification features in the field of cybersecurity in order to promote better awareness, education and self-evaluation within users and cybersecurity professionals.
+This thesis explores the application of gamification features in cybersecurity to promote better awareness, education and self-evaluation within users and cybersecurity professionals.
 It investigates how the incorporation of game elements can help reinforce engagement, motivation and change in behavior.
-This thesis aims to assess the effectiveness of this implementation in addressing cybersecurity challenges, provide insight for organizations looking to improve cybersecurity outcomes and contribute to a more secure cyberspace.
+This thesis aims to assess the effectiveness of this implementation in addressing cybersecurity challenges, providing insight for organizations looking to improve cybersecurity outcomes and contributing to a more secure cyberspace.

 Student Lead: Alexander Goriup